cmaureir/progra-alma/lectures/week5/lecture18.rst

 it is placed before the items of the iterable in the calculation, and give us a default result if the iterable is empty.

-Another simple example, will be reduce a list of numbers between 5 and 20, using a sum::
+Another simple example, would be to reduce a list of numbers between 5 and 20, using a sum::

     >>> def add(x,y):